m3hm3t/citus_demo1/questions.md

+Hello everyone, I'm Mehmet Yılmaz.
+I'm a Senior Software Engineer at Microsoft, currently focused on advancing the Citus project to deliver a robust and scalable database solution.

 I first got interested in Citus when I saw how it boosts PostgreSQL's reliable, open-source strengths to handle big data challenges.
 It blends a solid base with a creative twist, perfectly fitting today's fast-moving tech world.
 I'm really excited to join a team that loves pushing limits and solving real problems while having a great time doing it.